At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 He avoids the dazzle of quick fixes, choosing instead to lay deep foundations, working from First Principles rather than an amalgamation of borrowed tactics.

-Jasper chooses to show up (every day) and do the hard work.
+Jasper chooses to show up (daily) and do the hard work.

 Continuously.